Teen Team: Gauff, McNally want to keep rolling at US Open

 The 20-year-old Australian got there for the first time in a Grand Slam tournament by beating No. 7 seed Kei Nishikori, the 2014 U.S. Open runner-up, 6-2, 6-4, 2-6, 6-3.

 “This is where I feel like my game’s at,” de Minaur said.
-“I want to be pushing these guys, I want to be pushing second weeks of Grand Slams and putting myself out there.”
+“I want to be pushing these guys.
+I want to be pushing second weeks of Grand Slams and putting myself out there.”

 He nearly got there last year in Flushing Meadows, but blew a two-set lead against Marin Cilic and lost to the 2014 champion in five sets.
 But after losing the third set against Nishikori, he quickly regained control to make sure there would be no repeat of that disappointment.